Nirbhaya case: President Ram Nath Kovind rejects mercy petition of Akshay Thakur

 The High court passed this order after the Centre appealed against the Patiala house court's order of 31 January that had deferred the executions of the four convicts till further orders.

-The convicts were due to be hanged on Februry 01, but on Friday, a Delhi court deferred the hanging till further orders.
+The convicts were due to be hanged on February 01, but on Friday, a Delhi court deferred the hanging till further orders.
 Additional Sessions Judge Dharmender Rana passed the order on a plea filed by the convicts seeking a stay on their execution on Saturday.

 A 23-year-old paramedic student, referred to as Nirbhaya, was gang-raped and brutally assaulted on the intervening night of December 16-17, 2012, in a moving bus in south Delhi by six people before she was thrown out on the road.